Wing IV

 Commodore International

-Replaced Maker of the best-selling computer ever, mismanaged into bankruptcy at the dawn of the PC era.
+Replaced Maker of the Commodore 64 — the best-selling computer ever — and the Amiga, mismanaged into bankruptcy at the dawn of the PC era.

 1994 CE b.
 1954 CE · 40 years

-Overreach Britain's oldest merchant bank, 233 years old, destroyed by one rogue trader's hidden losses in Singapore.
+Overreach Britain's oldest merchant bank, founded 1762, destroyed in 1995 by rogue trader Nick Leeson's hidden losses in Singapore.

 1995 CE b.
 1762 CE · 233 years